glennklockwood/beaglebone-ai/pyclassify/README.md

 the confidence is above 25%.
 In your terminal, you should see the frame rate of classification printed out every ten seconds or so.

+If you get some kind of camera device error, you may need to edit the Python script and set the `CAMERA_DEVICE` variable to point to whichever video device corresponds to your webcam.

 ## Core code

 - `classify_webcam.py` - my implementation of the BeagleBone AI classification